 Annual accounting statements for the parish

 Click here to access the Skerne and Wansford Parish Council annual accounting statements approved at a meeting of the authority on July 14

 For a copy of Skerne and Wansford news click here

 Help at hand in Coronavirus emergency for self-isolating Skerne and Wansford residents

-As social distancing takes hold—and the possibility of having to self-isolate should you or a member of your family become infected—parish councillors and residents alike have rallied around.
+In the eventuality of having to self-isolate should you or a member of your family become infected—parish councillors and residents alike have rallied around.

-They are hoping to create a network in both villages of people willing to pick up shopping, collect prescriptions, etc for the duration of the emergency or just to make a friendly telephone call.
+They have created a network in both villages of people willing to pick up shopping, collect prescriptions, etc for the duration of the emergency or just to make a friendly telephone call.